vmw-loginsight/webhook-shims/README.md

-# Translation Shims for Log Insight Webhooks
+# Translation Shims for Log Insight and/or vRealize Operations Manager Webhooks

-Translate webhooks from Log Insight 3.3+ to other services.
+Translate webhooks from Log Insight 3.3+ and vRealize Operations Manager 6.0+ to other services.
 Get alerts in your team chatroom, open an incident ticket or kick off a remediation workflow.

-Log Insight sends alert notifications as HTTP POST with a JSON body.
+Log Insight and vRealize Operations Manager send alert notifications as HTTP POST with a JSON body.
 However, most third-party solutions expect incoming webhooks to be in a proprietary format.
-If the receiving system lacks native support for the Log Insight webhook format, a shim between them can translate the webhook format as needed.
+If the receiving system lacks native support for the webhook format, a shim between them can translate the webhook format as needed.
 This repository provides several example shims design to work with Python 2.7+.

 ## Getting Started